 While we don’t know how impactful Q&A may be in affecting your rankings, anything that helps to increase your visibility and reputation at the local level gives you an edge.

 We <3 Planned Improvements to Google and Bing’s Featured Snippets

 Both Google and Bing have exciting improvements in the works that are sure to improve your ability to connect with your local consumers.
 In his first blog post for the Google team, search expert Danny Sullivan promises that “because featured snippets are so useful, especially with mobile and voice-only searches, we’re working hard to smooth out bumps with them as they continue to grow and evolve.”
 Interestingly, Google is also considering expanding the scope of featured snippets so they show for near-match queries as well as exact.
 If this comes to fruition, it could be a fantastic tool for local marketers.

-Want to learn more?
+Want to learn more about local SEO tools?
 Don’t miss these 5 local strategies you need to lock down for 2018.